-Emily Parker Myers currently serves as Chef Executive Officer - Higher Education, leading the firm's higher education executive searches.
+Emily Parker Myers currently serves as an advisor - Higher Education, leading the firm's higher education executive searches.
 She has served as Chief Executive Officer of Myers McRae from July 2008 until January 2023.
 While CEO, Ms. Myers broadened the firm’s scope and modernized processes, emphasizing responsiveness, timeliness, effectiveness, and affordability.
 While utilizing new technology in the executive search process, Ms. Myers is committed to the firm having person-to-person connections with candidates and clients remain at the center of every search.

 Under Ms. Myers's accomplished leadership, Myers McRae has received national recognition.
 The editors and analysts at Hunt Scanlon Media recently named Myers McRae as one of the "Top 50 Education / Non-Profit Search Firms" in its Executive Search Review.
 The company stated the selected firms are considered the most prominent trailblazers in education and non-profit searches.

 Known for her leadership expertise and commitment to excellence, Ms. Myers brings to the firm's searches her extensive firsthand knowledge and experience in higher education administration.
 For most of her career, she served as Senior Vice President of University Advancement and External Affairs at Mercer University, a private, doctoral university with high research activity (R2) with campuses in Macon, Atlanta, Savannah, and Columbus and Regional Academic Centers in Henry and Douglas counties across Georgia.
 When appointed in 1979, she became Mercer's first female senior vice president and was one of only 25 women in higher education across the nation to lead an advancement program.